-From Pt 12,338', the Lone Cone to Lizard Head view wedge is a small slice of the horizon's unfettered circle.
+From Pt 12,338', the view from solitary Lone Cone to the Lizard Head spire is a small slice of the horizon's unfettered circle.

 The ridge affords a unique perspective on the west massif of the La Plata Mountains.
 The arc swings from Diorite to Sharkstooth Peak.
 Banded Hesperus Mountain, 13,232', is the tallest eminence in the range.

 Hikers climb the rocky ridge south of Pt 12,181'.
 Miles slide by in such a hurry on the immaculate Colorado Trail.